This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 -Make sure to add hot water to the melted sugar, which will help reduce the splattering of sugar lava.

--Do NOT cook this with any young children or pets running around the kitchen.
+-Don't cook this with any young children or pets running around the kitchen.
 Any accidental spills or distractions when making this recipe won’t be good.

 -Store your syrup in an airtight container in your fridge.